top of page

 Prototype, Self-Construction, and Future

 The construction of the Community Center (October 2025 – June 2026) is the first step.
-It serves not as a final work, but as a living prototype and space for collective learning.
+It serves not as a final product, but as a living prototype and space for collective learning.

 Self-construction allows for: